freemn-del/freemn-del.github.io/Q&A.md

 Which of the following Wi-Fi security protocols utilizes EAP or RADIUS for centralized client authentication using multiple authentication methods, such as token cards, Kerberos, and certificates?
 Ans: `WPA2-Enterprise`

+After an audit, the auditors inform you that there is a critical finding that you must tackle immediately.
+You read the audit report, and the problem is the service running on port 389.
+Which service is this and how can you tackle the problem?
+Ans: `The service is LDAP, and you must change it to 636, which is LDAPS.`

+Which protocol can be utilized to protect an LDAP service from anonymous queries?
+Ans: `RADIUS`

 In the context of authenticating users accessing through analog modems, Digital Subscriber Lines (DSL), wireless data services, and Virtual Private Networks (VPN) via a Frame Relay network, which AAA protocol is most likely to meet this authentication requirement for an Internet Service Provider (ISP)?
 Ans: `RADIUS`